Nokia beats market expectations, sees network market improving

 “Nokia, Ericsson and also Huawei are focusing more on profitability than growth.
 Although the market will decline this year, price pressure will ease,” said Inderes analyst Mikael Rautanen with an “accumulate” rating on the stock.

-In full-year 2016, the networks margin was 8.9 per cent and for this year Nokia expects a margin of between 8 to 10 per cent.
+In full-year 2016, the networks margin was 8.9 per cent, and for this year Nokia expects a margin of eight to 10 per cent.

 Last month, Nokia’s name returned to the smartphone market as HMD Global – a new company ran by former Nokia executives – launched new Nokia handsets under a licensing deal.